Author: Stanislav Gorodilov, RKF-FCI Judge

 Yakutian Laika has no signs of any looseness or lymphatics (dampness).

-- The length of body from shoulder to croup exceeds the height at withers by 10-15%.
+- The length of body from the point of shoulder to the point of buttocks exceeds the height at withers by 10-15%.

 The length of body is measured from the front edge of point of shoulder (shoulder-scapular joint) to point of buttock (ischiatic tuberosity).

-- The length of the head is a little less than 40% of the height at withers.
+- The length of the head is a bit less than 40% of the height at withers.

 The length of head is measured from occiput to point of nose in a straight line.